Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Overview

-Given the inputs in \autoref{figure:sample-task}, \mainname aims to generate well-typed $\stlc$ programs from prompts by integrating type reasoning directly into the program generation process.
-Our core insight comes from a connection between type checking and program synthesis -- each rule in the type derivation tree restricts a part of the program structure, making the structure of the type derivation tree enough to determine the whole program.
+Given the inputs in \autoref{figure:sample-task}, \mainname aims to generate well-typed $\stlc$ programs from prompts.
+Our core insight is that we can construct an existential type correctness proof even when the program is unknown, thereby synthesizing the program while constructing the proof.
+This is possible because each typing rule restricts a part of the program structure, making the structure of the proof sufficient to determine the entire program.

-For example, in \autoref{figure:sample-type-tree}, the \rulename{T-App} rule restricts the top-level operator of the program to be a function application, the \rulename{T-Abs} rule restricts the function term to be a lambda abstraction, and so on.
+For example, in \autoref{figure:sample-type-tree}, the \rulename{T-App} rule restricts the top-level operator of the program to be a function application, the \rulename{T-Abs} rule restricts the function term to be a lambda abstraction, and the application of \rulename{T-Var} defines that the body of the lambda abstraction is a variable.
 In other words, \textbf{typing rules inherently serve a program synthesis role}.
 This observation allows us to construct a synthesis system directly grounded in typing rules, enabling simultaneous program synthesis and type reasoning.

-We illustrate the synthesis process of \mainname in detail as shown in \autoref{tab:synthesis-process}, where we use \sk{purple} to distinguish the yet unknown variables in each goal, which will be instantiated later during the synthesis.
+We illustrate the synthesis process of \mainname in detail as shown in \autoref{tab:synthesis-process}, where we use \sk{purple} to distinguish the unknown variables (i.e., placeholders to be filled in) in each goal, which will be instantiated later during the synthesis.
 For the $\stlc$ language, \mainname begins by specifying the synthesis goal as $\stlctype{\tcode{empty}}{\sk{p}}{\sk{t}}$.
+This synthesis goal is a typing judgment with unknown variables, and it corresponds to constructing an existential proof of $\exists \sk{p}, \sk{t}.\; \stlctype{\tcode{empty}}{\sk{p}}{\sk{t}}$: the unknown variables in the typing judgment are exactly the existential variables to be witnessed in the proof.
+The initial context $\tcode{empty}$ indicates that no variables have been bound at the beginning.

-The initial environment, $\tcode{empty}$, indicates that no variables have been assigned at the beginning.
-During synthesis, the system incrementally explores candidate typing rules and fills in the values of $\sk{p}$ and $\sk{t}$ correspondingly.
+During synthesis, the system incrementally applies typing rules to construct the proof, and fills in the values of $\sk{p}$ and $\sk{t}$ correspondingly.
 For other programming languages with different type systems, the synthesis goal can be adapted accordingly.